 How to File a Title IX Complaint

 Northeastern takes immediate and appropriate steps to investigate and resolve complaints alleging sex discrimination, sexual harassment and/or sexual assault.
+Individuals who feel they have experienced sex discrimination have the right to file a Complaint with the University, even if law enforcement concludes there is not sufficient evidence for a criminal charge.

 Please see the University’s policies: